yeyuanch/yeyuanch.github.io/_problems/2021-08-10-short-answers.md

 \"*" means fun in the list.
 "U" means I didn't finish writing the solution.

-[TOC]

 ## Problem 39

 We find $L$ with dishes one by one.
 At one round, we can compare any two dishes.
 When more than a half prefers one dish, then it beats the other.
 We can find one dish beats at least a half of other dishes.
 We add this in $L$ and delete this and the dishes $d$ beaten by it.
-Now recursively do this, by $1024=2^{10}$, we can terminate in $|L| \le 10$.
+Now recursively do this, by $1024=2^{10}$, we can terminate in $\| L \| \le 10$.

 ## Problem 38 (Expectation, *)